Student typing on laptop at table

 What if your academic information changes?

-You are welcome to submit updated academic information and then contact your admissions counselor to see if the new information qualifies you for direct entry before you enroll at CSU.
+If you meet these more competitive requirements with new academic work before you enroll at CSU, submit your updated transcript and contact your admissions counselor to request a second review for direct entry.
+We will not automatically review you for a competitive major with an updated transcript.
 In some cases (especially for transfer students), you may be able to qualify for your preferred competitive major more quickly by completing additional transfer work and starting at CSU a semester or two later.
 Be sure to visit with your admissions counselor!

 We’re always here to help